Bahrain says it foiled planned attack, confiscated Iranian weapons and explosives | Law-Order

 Bahrain says it foiled planned attack, confiscated Iranian weapons and explosives

+Bahrain security forces arrested a number of suspected militants ahead of a planned attack and confiscated weapons and explosives that had come from Iran, the interior ministry said on its official Twitter on Monday.
+The ministry did not say how many people were arrested or specify their nationalities.

-Bahrain security forces arrested a number of suspected militants ahead of a planned attack and confiscated Iranian weapons and explosives in their possession, the interior ministry said on its official Twitter on Monday.
+Bahrain security forces arrested a number of suspected militants ahead of a planned attack and confiscated weapons and explosives that had come from Iran, the interior ministry said on its official Twitter on Monday.

+The ministry did not say how many people were arrested or specify their nationalities.
+It described them as "linked with terrorist groups in Iran" and said they were "plotting terrorist operations against security and civil peace".
+Bahrain, host to the U.S. Navy's Fifth Fleet and other international naval operations, has often accused Shi'ite Muslim Iran of seeking to subvert the Sunni-ruled kingdom, which has a Shi'ite majority.
+Iran has denied such charges.

+The island state was the only Gulf Arab state to witness a sizeable pro-democracy uprising in the 2011 "Arab Spring" , from a largely Shi'ite opposition movement, which it quashed with help from Saudi Arabia and the United Arab Emirates.
+Last year, Bahrain said it had foiled a "terrorist attack" backed by Iran's Islamic Revolutionary Guard Corps.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)